sous-chefs/mysql/README.md

 - `charset` - specifies the default character set.
 Defaults to `utf8`.

-- `data_dir` -determines where the actual data files are kept on the machine.
+- `data_dir` - determines where the actual data files are kept on the machine.
 This is useful when mounting external storage.
 When omitted, it will default to the platform's native location.

-- `initial_root_password` - allows the user to specify the initial root password for the mysql database initializing new databases.
+- `initial_root_password` - allows the user to specify the initial root password for mysql when initializing new databases.
   This can be set explicitly in a recipe, driven from a node attribute, or from data_bags.
 When omitted, it defaults to `ilikerandompasswords`.
 Please be sure to change it.

 - `instance` - A string to identify the MySQL service.
-By convention, to allow for multiple instances of the `mysql_service`, directories and files on disk are named "mysql-<instance>".
+By convention, to allow for multiple instances of the `mysql_service`, directories and files on disk are named `mysql-<instance_name>`.
 Defaults to the resource name.

 - `package_action` - Defaults to `:install`.